codernr/band-page-generator/README.md

 10. Open `settings.json` and edit it as described in [settings documentation](#settings-json-file)
 11. Open `public/index.html` and edit your template HTML as you wish

 After each modification a CI page publish pipeline runs that you can see in the menu CI/CD.
-After a while, your page will be available under `https://your-username.gitlab.io`
+After a while (sometimes can take an hour), your page will be available under `https://your-username.gitlab.io`

 ### Periodically update your page